 Is it perfect?
 Of course not.
 Will it make people upset?
 Probably.
 But I set out to do three things: to reduce redundancy; to reform tool proficiency; and to bring skills in line with each other so that they are (roughly) as useful as each other.
 And on these three fronts, I don’t think I’m going to make much more progress than this.

 You would obviously need to tinker with the fabric of the game a little to make this work.
-We’ve gone down from 18 skills and 18 skills to just twelve skills, some of which would have been ‘tools’ in the previous system.
+We’ve gone down from 18 skills and 40 tools to just twelve skills, some of which would have been ‘tools’ in the previous system.
 Some skills have been amalgamated into others; some have been removed completely; one has been divided into two (Arcana and Planes Lore).
 All have been ‘consciously uncoupled’ from their ability score pairings.

 This is, as yet, unplaytested!
 Let me know what you think in the comments.
 If you like it and decide to put it into practice, I would be delighted to hear how you get on.